 Many people are unsure of whether they can legally bet on sports outside of Nevada.
 The answer to this question depends on which state you live in.
-Right now sports betting is only fully regulated and licensed in Nevada, Deleware, Montana, West Virginia, and New Jersey but more and more states are making it legal.
+Right now sports betting is only fully regulated and licensed in a few states but more and more states are making it legal.
 Keep reading to find out why.

 In 1992 the US government passed the Professional and Amateur Sports Protection Act (PASPA) which prohibited gambling on sports in individual states (with limited exceptions such as Nevada where it has been legal to wager on the outcome of a single game).

 In May of 2018, the Supreme Court ruled in favor of striking down that ban on sports gambling and accepted New Jersey’s appeal to reverse the PASPA ruling and govern its own sports betting laws.
 Connecticut, Mississippi, New York, Pennsylvania, and West Virginia have already followed New Jersey’s lead by preparing legislature to legalize sports gambling.
 The list will grow, and quickly.

 To make a long answer short, sports gambling is becoming increasingly legal across more states thanks to this ruling by the Supreme Court.
 In the coming months and years, we will see a big shift in how America opens its doors to sports betting and in how they choose to present it to the general public.